 In just one example of this, The Ellsley Law Firm successfully represented the widow of a man who was killed in an air crash in Ohio.
 He was piloting an aircraft so recklessly maintained by the company that the FAA actually revoked the company’s operating license immediately after this incident.
 The company did not fight the charges.
 Concurrently, there was a tragic failure on the part of the multinational corporation that had assumed responsibility for updating the maintenance procedures for the very old aircraft.
 This company failed to comply with federal regulations requiring it to provide that particular maintenance company with updated instructions for maintaining the aircraft.
 This despite a similarly-caused accident more than a decade earlier after which the multinational company had promised aviation authorities that it would update the maintenance manual to fix the ongoing problem.

 Other issues that must often be addressed are jurisdictional, that is whether a Florida court has the lawful authority over a person or entity responsible, and forum non conveniens, that is whether the Florida courts are the most convenient for all parties involved given where the witnesses and evidence might be located in a particular case.
 It might be surprising to realize that even if a company operates an airplane in Florida and does all of its business in Florida, simply because the accident occurred in another state, a Florida court may determine that it is more convenient for all parties involved to have the lawsuit be litigated and tried in the state courts where the incident occurred despite none of the parties having any true connections there.

-This is exactly why victims of such tragedies need highly-qualified injury attorneys who have successfully litigated all types of aviation cases.
-The Ellsley Law Firm represents all of South Florida, including Plantation, Pembroke Pines, Davie, Weston, Lauderhill, Cooper City, Sunrise and Hollywood.
+This is exactly why victims of such tragedies need highly-qualified counsel who have successfully litigated all types of aviation cases.
+The personal injury attorneys at The Ellsley Law Firm represent all of South Florida, including Plantation, Pembroke Pines, Davie, Weston, Lauderhill, Cooper City, Sunrise and Hollywood.